 The Board of Assessors, Budget Committee and Registration Committee were created under An Act to Reincorporate the Village of Arden, October 13, 1967.
 Other committees were established by votes of the Town Assembly.
 On each committee page (see links below) you will find a brief description of the committee and the dates of adoption and/or modification.
 The full text establishing each board or committee may be found on the Committee Descriptions page.
 Full language may also be found in An Act to Reincorporate the Village of Arden (also called the Town Charter) and Town Meeting minutes.

-Links to Committees
+Links to Committee Pages

 - Advisory Committee